 A few notes: The Salesforce Record Live App is installed by default, but needs to be configured by a Quip and Salesforce admin.

-Salesforce Record is only available for Quip Enterprise accounts.
-If you're currently on a Quip Business plan, talk to our sales team about upgrading.
+Salesforce Record is only available for Quip for Customer 360 accounts.
+If you're currently on a Quip Starter or Enterprise plan, talk to our sales team about upgrading.